andrewstruve/basic_webserver/README.md

 Test Data is used to test out different types of Request types when data is submitted or retrieved from a page.

+Application can be ran by executing: go run main.go view.go controller.go

+It can also be built by executing: go build -o server main.go view.go controller.go
+Then run the server by executing:
+.\Server